 Millions of Americans suffer from glaucoma, an eye condition caused by increased fluid pressure on the optic nerve that may lead to gradual loss of vision.
 Glaucoma is the second leading cause of blindness in the world, and is especially dangerous since many people are unaware they have the condition until permanent visual damage has already occurred.
 Glaucoma is prevalent in people over the age of 40; however, it can occur at any age.
 Although there is no cure for glaucoma, early diagnosis and treatment can successfully prevent further vision loss and save your eyesight.
-Our experienced ophthalmologists offer a number of advanced glaucoma treatment options here at Riverside EyeCare Professionals.
+Our experienced board-certified ophthalmologists offer a number of advanced glaucoma treatment options here at Riverside EyeCare Professionals.

 Please contact us today for more information, or to schedule a consultation here at our practice.

 Glaucoma is typically caused by the buildup of aqueous fluid within the eye, resulting from an imbalance of fluid production and the eye’s natural drainage system.
 This fluid creates excess intraocular pressure and when left untreated, gradually causes damage to the optic nerve, decreasing your eyesight.
 Glaucoma is commonly a genetic disorder, though it can afflict anyone.
 Since little to no symptoms usually occur in the beginning stages, glaucoma can progress over the course of several years without a person realizing it.
 Due to this fact, glaucoma is often detected when it has reached a more advanced stage, when vision loss has become more noticeable.